locutusjs/locutus/_octopress/source/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.markdown

     http://closure-compiler.appspot.com/compile
 ```

-but some people are upset that it has become harder to bundle all of php.js into one big file:
+but some people think php.js should bundle all of it's functions into one big file:

 > Not providing an all-in-one, downloadable, minified, ready-to-use
 > .js file is going to kill php.js.